DaKnig/uncomment/README.md

 I would really appreciate testing and bug reports (if I could find how it works here...)

 compiled with gcc version 5.4.0 20160609 with default settings

-the provided "exe" file is a precompiled version for 64-bit linux (works on my ubuntu setup)